corespring/corespring-container/modules/docs/src/docs/container/index.md

 Once you have the `container-client-web` on your classpath, you'll need to integrate it with your application.

+### Securing the Container

+There are 2 means by which you can secure the container.

+- By setting session cookies and reading them in the action hooks below
+- By passing queryParams to the Editor/Player and reading them in the hooks below.

+### Overview

 The simplest example of an integration is the `shell` module within the app.
 Have a look at `ContainerClientImplementation`.

 This class extends `DefaultIntegration`, which is a trait that provides as many default implementations for you.